Projects Offered

 PhD Project: Exploring the ubiquitin code in proteostasis and genome maintenance

-The ubiquitin system plays a key role in determining the function and fate of proteins in virtually every biological pathway, including genome maintenance and gene expression.
+The ubiquitin system plays a key role in determining the function and fate of proteins in virtually every biological pathway, not only in protein quality control, but also in processes such as genome maintenance, gene expression, and signal transduction.
 Most often, ubiquitin signalling is mediated by polyubiquitin chains attached to selected substrate proteins.
-Depending on the linkage between the individual ubiquitin moieties, such chains can adopt many distinct forms and - by means of linkage-selective downstream effectors - convey distinct biological effects.
-In this manner, the ubiquitin system is implicated in many human diseases such as cancer, neurodegeneration and inflammation.
-In our lab, we have developed tailor-made ubiquitylation enzymes that allow us to induce the polyubiquitylation of relevant cellular proteins in a controlled and linkage-selective manner.
-Here we will apply these tools to the investigation of ubiquitin signalling in selected biological contexts, including the processing of DNA polymerase-blocking lesions during DNA replication, the ubiquitin-dependent damage response pathway at DNA double-strand breaks, the contribution of ubiquitin to biological condensates via phase separation and the protection from pathological protein aggregates.
-The project will involve biochemical as well as cell and molecular biological approaches and aims to eluciate the relevance of ubiquitin signalling in cellular resilience mechanisms against ageing and disease.
+Depending on the linkage between the individual ubiquitin moieties, such chains can adopt many distinct forms and – by means of linkage-selective downstream effectors – convey distinct biological effects.
+Via this so-called “ubiquitin code”, the ubiquitin system protects us from diseases such as cancer, premature ageing, inflammation and neurodegeneration.
+In our lab, we have developed a proteomics-based method, named “LinkageID”, to systematically isolate cellular factors associated with particular linkages.
+By applying this technique in mammalian cell culture and budding yeast, we aim to identify novel ubiquitin targets, relevant enzymes as well as downstream effectors of linkage-specific polyubiquitylation.
+The PhD student involved in this project will perform LinkageID under defined stress conditions and/or for selected linkages to investigate the impact of polyubiquitylation in relevant biological contexts, for example in ubiquitin-dependent DNA damage signalling and repair, in the response to DNA replication stress, or in newly emerging areas resulting from the screen.
+Downsteam functional analyses will then involve biochemical as well as cell and molecular biological approaches.
+In this manner, the project aims to eluciate the relevance of linkage-specific ubiquitin signalling in cellular resilience mechanisms against ageing and disease.

 Publications relevant to this project